INC Linux Ransomware - Sandboxing with ELFEN and Analysis

 Terminate VMs on ESXi Host

-The sample writes bash code into a shell script called kill
+The sample writes bash code into a shell script called kill in the current working directory and executes it.

 The snap below shows the trace recorded by ELFEN.